etalab/transport-site/learning_track.md

 ### Learn how to deploy the Elixir app on staging (aka "prochainement")

 * Use a force push of your branch, e.g. `git push <remote> <branche>:prochainement -f` (so if your branch is `some-feature`, this will usually be: `git push origin some-feature:prochainement -f`)
-* This will trigger a redeploy
+* This will trigger a redeploy.
+Redeploy process can be monitored from the [CleverCloud dashboard](https://www.clever-cloud.com) and takes roughly 5 to 10 minutes.
 * If you see errors in the CC app logs due to Ecto migrations (due to divergence of branches), you'll want to reset the staging database (see below)

 ### Learn how to reset the staging (aka "prochainement") database